mseewer/scion/intra-AS-simulation/README.md

     ```bash
     ./install_deps.sh
     ```
+    - this will install routing protocols and other dependencies needed to run the intra-AS simulation
 # Usage
 - Whole usage can be done with the helper script `scion-intra.sh` in the root directory of this repo.